mannanej/mannanej/README.md

 - 👋 Hi, I’m Eddie Mannan!
-- 👀 I’m interested in code written in either Java or PowerShell!
+- 👀 I’m interested in code written in either Java, PowerShell or C++!
 They are my favorites!!!
-- 🌱 I’m currently learning different Java data structures.
+- 🌱 I’m currently learning different Java data structures and Linux systems.
 - 💞️ I’m looking to collaborate on, well, anything really!
 I'm alwayd down for a new coding challenge!
 - 📫 How to reach me: eddiemannan@gmail.com